elyps/homepage/README.md

-# minima
+# bastian-fischer.dev

-*Minima is a one-size-fits-all Jekyll theme for writers*.
+*This theme is a one-size-fits-all Jekyll theme for writers*.
 It's Jekyll's default (and first) theme.
 It's what you get when you run `jekyll new`.

 ***Disclaimer:** The information here may vary depending on the version you're using.
 Please refer to the `README.md` bundled within the theme-gem for information specific to your version or by pointing your browser to the Git tag corresponding to your